![]() |

 Why can't I add my own stocks?

-What is going on behind the scenes to create these signals?
+What is going on behind the scenes to create these watchlists?

-Stocksaurus uses signal processing and machine learning along with technical trading know-how to uncover signals for likely directional trends.
+Stocksaurus uses signal processing and machine learning along with technical trading know-how to uncover signals for directional trends over a 2-10 day timeframe.
 Here is our back-end at work: Click here